A Guide to branding your personal training business and why it’s necessary.

 Coolors is a helpful tool for better understanding the ins and outs of colors and all of its specifications.
 Users can endlessly generate color palettes and adjust them by their hue, temperature, tones, tints, and shades.
 Use this tool and see what catches your eye!

 Once the colors are chosen, then comes the exciting part that everyone associates branding with – the logo.
 There are lots of avenues for creating a logo if attempting a DIY method.
 The first two tools that are extremely helpful are Wix and Canva.
 Wix has a logo generator that uses the client’s specifications to auto-generate a large number of logo options that the user can go on and edit.
 Canva has a vast amount of templates to choose from to start the process of creating a logo.
-Also, there are endless amounts of logo generators on the web.
+Also, here is an example of a logo maker on the web.
 With all of these methods, users run the risk of creating a logo that is not completely unique and representative of the business.

 If not confident in your design skills, then let us do it for you!
 Submit some information about your business and any design references you like.
 After that, give us a week or two to develop your logo and custom app!
 Wait… What is a custom app you say?